airbus-seclab/ilo4_toolbox/README.rst

 A brief analysis of the anti-downgrade feature is introduced, as well as a teaser on the whitepaper_ we published in collaboration with Adrien Guinet (from Quarkslab) on *How to defeat NotPetya from your iLO4*.

+SSTIC 2021
+**********

+In this new iteration of our work, presented at SSTIC (paper[17]_ and slides [18]_), we propose an extensive analysis of the new firmware encryption mechanism introduced with HPE iLO5 firmware versions 2.x.
+The new boot chain, as well as the cryptographic co-processor this feature relies upon are presented, as well as our attack to extract the encryption keys from the system-on-chip(SOC).